-In fact, we sit on both sides of the fence in our trading.
+In fact, we sit on both sides of the fence in a lot of our trading systems.

-We always have profit targets when we get into a trade, but we don’t marry ourselves to that specific price point.
-We simply use those levels as a reference point, a guide.
+Back when we were doing a lot of discretionary trading, we always had profit targets when we got into a trade but we didn’t marry ourselves to that specific price point.
+We simply used those levels as a reference point — a guide.

-Once price reaches those levels, we take a closer look at the trade.
+Once price reached those levels, we would take a closer look at the trade.

 How has it developed?
 Has it run there in a straight line in much shorter time than we anticipated?
 Or did it base and break out a series of times before getting there?

 How about the market environment?
 How are other influencers like market internals, and market leaders holding up?

 By focusing more on the specific context of the trade and market environment, we can make more informed decisions as to whether or not we should take profits on a case by case basis.

 We’re also almost always using partial profit targets as opposed to full exits.
 This way we can take some risk off the table as the stock extends in our favor, yet still have skin in the game to participate in further gains.